rpgreview/papersandpaychecks/pnp.md

 **Strength**: Strength represents the both the musculture of the character and their knowledge of how to use it effectively.
 By itself Strength doesn't contribute much in terms of skills (the characteristic bonus is applied in melee combat), but it does include a number of secondary characteristics.
 Also, various physical feats are dependent on Strength, including lifting things, moving things, shoving them over, the distance they can jump, and so forth.
 See sections 2.3 (Tactical Task Resolution) and 2.4 (Strategic Task Resolution) for further details.

 The average of a character's Strength and Constitution represents a character's Size and body shape as a secondary characteristic; a character with a high Strength and low Constitution will be tall but thin, a character with a low Strength and high Constitition will be short and stout.
-The average of a character's Strength and Dexterity multiplied by five provides the character's Move.
+A character's Strength multiplied by five provides the character's Move, representing stride.
 This secondary characteristic defines how many metres per ten-second tactical round a character can move unencumbered.
 A character's capacity to carry things, their Encumbrance rating, is based on their Strength; equal to their Strength in kilograms with no penalty, twice their Strength in kilograms with light encumbrance, three times their Strength in kilograms for medium encumbrance, six times for heavy encumbrance, and ten times their Strength is kilograms for very heavy.

 **Intelligence**: Intelligence is a combination of a character's memory, reasoning, and general education.
 Almost the reverse of Strength, it is not used for many unskilled actions with the exception of occasional pure logic problems or general knowledge questions, but it is used a great deal as the default value for many skills.
 Intelligence is a major factor in the number of skill points a character acquires per level; 4 + INT bonus (a character can have as low as 0 skill points per level, i.e. "too stupid to learn").
 Intelligence sets a hard limit to the number of skill points that a character can invest.
 At five time their INT, a character must "forget" old skills that have not been used if they wish to learn new skills, equal to their learning rate.

 **Wisdom**: Wisdom represents the character's stability of mind, willpower, intellectual clarity, judgement, and common sense.
 Wisdom however does not contribute significantly to secondary characteristics or skills, with most resolution tests being based directly on tests against the characteristic itself.
 An important exception is that a character's Wisdom bonus times 10% directly contributes as a wage bonus, representing both prudent investments and expenditure, plus performance bonuses.
 This applies to all professions, and effectively doubles the bonus for Administrators.

 **Dexterity**: Dexterity represents fine manipulation, reflexes, flexibility, balance, and hand-eye coordination.
 It is used in a significant number of physical skills, and is also fairly common in direct characteristic tests.
-A character receives one standard action at 5 points or less of Dexterity, two from 6 to 15, three from 16 to 25 etc.
+A character receives one standard action at 5 points or less of Dexterity, two from 6 to 15, three from 16 to 25 etc. Note that a character with a high Dexterity effectively increases their movement rate per round, albeit in a coarsely-grained fashion.

 **Constitution**: Constitution represents the character's physical health, energy, and resilience to sickness.
 Constitution does contribute to a few secondary characteristics and skills, however most resolution tests being based directly on tests against the characteristic itself, or gradual effects over time (e.g., aging).
 As mentioned under Strength, the average of a character's Strength and Constitution represents a character's Size and body shape as a secondary characteristic.